kendraio/kendraio-app/docs/workflow/blocks/http.rst

       }
   }

-It is possible to query a GraphQL endpoint using the HTTP block.
+**GraphQL** It is possible to query a GraphQL endpoint using the HTTP block.

 .. code-block:: json